bpowell461/SHA-2/README.md

 # Encryption Research Project

 ##   Abstract
-  The purpose of this project was to develop three encryption algorithms and test each one in different categories.
+  The purpose of this project was to develop two encryption algorithms and one hashing algorithm then test each one in different categories.
 Under the guidance of Dr. Andy Digh, the algorithms selected were: **RSA**, **SHA-256**, and **RC4**.
 The source code was written for each algorithm with only utilities classes imported for use.
 Each algorithm was then tested and rated in three categories: *Efficiency*, *Security*, and *Complexity*.

   *Note: All source code is written in Java.*